 As part of MIGA’s outreach to promote foreign direct investment (FDI) in developing member countries, MIGA is hosting a series of roundtable dialogues convening key stakeholders for candid conversations, with a view to improving investment conditions and increasing cross-border investments.

 The first event of the series was held in Lomé on March 15, 2022, and co-hosted with the Government of Togo.
 Country host, Togo, was represented by Honorable Kodjo Adedze, Minister of Commerce, Industry and Private Sector Development who served as co-chair, and Honorable Kayi Mivedor, Minister of Investment Promotion.
 Senior government officials from Côte d’Ivoire, the Democratic Republic of the Congo (DRC), Gabon, Guinea, and Senegal flew to Lomé, Togo to attend the dialogue, with Honorable Hugues Mbadinga Madiya, Minister of Investment Promotion and Public-Private Partnerships representing Gabon.
 Providing the private sector and development finance institutions (DFI) perspectives were senior executives from MIGA’s private sector clients and representatives from IFC, the World Bank, Africa 50, and AFC.

-A number of subsequent roundtables are being organized to take place in Africa later this year.
-Private investors and government officials could have more opportunities to discuss issues of mutual interest around facilitating more investments in African countries.
+More roundtables are being organized to take place next year.
+Private investors and government officials could have more opportunities to discuss issues of mutual interest around facilitating more investments in developing countries.